ConvLab/ConvLab-2/README.md

 truth.
 2. Slot Accuracy.
 This metric evaluates whether the predicted label for each individual slot is exactly equal to the ground truth, averaged over all slots.
-3. Slot Precision/Recall/F1.
-These metrics evaluate whether the predicted labels for individual slots in dialog state are equal to the ground truth, microaveraged over all slots.

 ### Registration and Participation
 1. Submit the participation form [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7x1M3FOeqhCttKwx4jvle9UNUVTQVRaT1AwUVRGUlc0WlBZVklQQ0tSWCQlQCN0PWcu).
 Your identities will NOT be made public.